jcarter10/Web-Scraper/README.md

-## Web Scraping Script w/ BeautifulSoup and Pandas
+# Description
-Python scripts to showcase web-scraping skills
+Python scripts to showcase web-scraping skills using BeautifulSoup4 for parsing and Pandas for saving.

-# Requirements
+Good to have:
-- Basic understanding of HTML/CSS/JavaScript
+- Basic understanding of HTML/CSS/JavaScript for examining the source code in order to parse specific information.
+-

+# Installation

+# Results

 More coming soon...